akka/akka/akka-docs/src/main/paradox/scala/distributed-pub-sub.md

 The message will be delivered to all subscribers of the topic.

 For efficiency the message is sent over the wire only once per node (that has a matching topic), and then delivered to all subscribers of the local topic representation.
-(See more in )

 You register actors to the local mediator with `DistributedPubSubMediator.Subscribe`.
 Successful `Subscribe` and `Unsubscribe` is acknowledged with